tranfh/rates-api/README.md

 This folder structure has been divided into app and libs folders.

 For the purpose of this project, the database is a simple in-memory database.
 In a production environment, this would be replaced with a proper database such as PostgreSQL or a NoSQL db.
+Docker would be used to containerize the app and the database.
 ---
 ### User Story
 As a user I should be able to fetch and modify rates for a specific datetime range via an API call.